 Visit The Home On the Summer Log Home Tour

-A testament to the Lowes’ satisfaction is the fact that their son, Austin, who grew up in the Honest Abe Log Home, is currently building one with his wife, Erin.
-Their construction site will be available to tour along with Carol and Barry’s home on June 15 during the Honest Abe Log Homes 2019 Summer Log Home Tour.
+A testament to the Lowes’ satisfaction is the fact that their son, Austin, who grew up in the Honest Abe Log Home, has built his own log home with his wife, Erin.

 Original Blueprint Receipt From 1982